redis/redis-doc/topics/cluster-tutorial.md

 Note that the command line here is exactly like the one we used to add a new master, so we are not specifying to which master we want to add the replica.
-In this case what happens is that redis-cli will add the new node as replica of a random master among the masters with less replicas.
+In this case what happens is that redis-cli will add the new node as replica of a random master among the masters with fewer replicas.

 However you can specify exactly what master you want to target with your new replica with the following command line: